 Question: "What occurred at the Council of Nicea?"

-The main theological issue and focus had always been about Christ.
-Since the end of the Apostolic Age and beginning of the Church Age, saints began questioning, debating, fighting, and separating over the question, “Who is the Christ?”
+The main theological issue had always been about Christ.
+Since the end of the apostolic age, Christians had begun debating these questions: Who is the Christ?
 Is He more divine than human or more human than divine?
-Was Jesus created / made or begotten?
-Being the Son of God, is He co-equal and co-eternal with Father God, or less and lower in status than the Father?
-Is the Father the One and only True God, or are the Father, the Son, and the Holy Spirit the One true God?
-“True God of True God,” “One Being, Three Persons”, a tri-unity called “Trinity”?
-Jesus said, “Who do you say that I am?”
-(Matthew 16:15).
+Was Jesus created or begotten?
+Being the Son of God, is He co-equal and co-eternal with the Father, or is He lower in status than the Father?
+Is the Father the one true God, or are the Father, Son, and Spirit the one true God?

-Once the Nicea Council meeting was underway Constantine demanded that the 300 bishops make a decision by majority vote defining who Jesus Christ is.
-Constantine commanded them to create a “creed” doctrine that all of Christianity would follow and obey, a doctrine that would be called the “Nicene Creed,” upheld by the Church and enforced by the Emperor.
-The bishops voted to make the full deity of Christ the accepted position for the church.
-The Council of Nicea voted to make the Trinity the official doctrine of the church.
-However, the Council of Nicea did not invent these doctrines.
-Rather, it only recognized what the Bible taught, and systematized the doctrines.
+Constantine prodded the 300 bishops in the council make a decision by majority vote defining who Jesus Christ is.
+The statement of doctrine they produced was one that all of Christianity would follow and obey, called the “Nicene Creed.”
+This creed was upheld by the church and enforced by the Emperor.
+The bishops at Nicea voted to make the full deity of Christ the accepted position of the church.
+The Council of Nicea upheld the doctrine of Christ’s true divinity, rejecting Arius’s heresy.
+The council did not invent this doctrine.
+Rather, it only recognized what the Bible already taught.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.